 Publish Articles on your blog

-This is kind of a similar feature to “reblog” in Tumblr.
-Even though Reblogs are an essential factor to increase traffic and followers in Tumblr, publishing other’s content on your website or blog isn’t recommended as it could damage your SEO performance due to duplicate content issue (learn more about Google Panda to examine more about duplicate content and SEO).
+This is kind of a similar feature to “reblog” on Tumblr.
+Even though Reblogs are essential to increase traffic and followers on Tumblr, publishing other’s content on your website or blog isn’t recommended as it could damage your SEO performance due to duplicate content issues.
+Learn more about Google Panda to examine more about duplicate content and SEO

 However, it won’t make a big difference if your blog is built on a platform like Medium or Tumblr.

-I will talk about this feature in Content Curation section.
+I will talk about this feature in the Content Curation section.